eugeniolomurno/3D-CT-taxonomy/README.md

 This work is supported by the FAIR (Future Artificial Intelligence Research) project, funded by the NextGenerationEU program within the PNRR-PE-AI scheme (M4C2, investment 1.3, line on Artificial Intelligence).

-We thank the authors of all 25 methods in Table 5 for their foundational contributions to knowledge-guided 3D CT generation.

 ---

 ## 📬 Contact